dimostoilov/hcp-portal-service-for-pcm/README.md

        * Candidate

-###  2.3 Create an email template in SCI
+###  2.3 Create an email template in the Identity Authentication Service (IAS)
    The email template for the PCM invitation flow includes a SAP logo as well as pre-defined text.
-You may update the email template used by the SCI to send invitations to users according to your needs.
+You may update the email template used by the IAS to send invitations to users according to your needs.

    1. Download SAPID Mail Templates.zip from [ https://github.com/SAP/hcp-portal-service-for-pcm/releases](https://github.com/SAP/hcp-portal-service-for-pcm/releases)
    2. Adjust the template according to your needs.
-   3. Add the template to the SCI IDP account.
+   3. Add the template to the Identity Authentication IDP account.
 For more details:  https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/3c4f39763f3c4d659a43e1c33c94b95e.html
    4. Define the uploaded mail template to your application.
 For more details:       https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/bb2c79b71f8d47ec877882d78e0ceb39.html

-#### 2.3.1 Set up Privacy policy in SCI
+#### 2.3.1 Set up Privacy policy in IAS
 To adhere to the EU General Data Protection Regulation (GDPR), after an invitee has accepted the mail invitation (by pressing the account activation button), as part of the activation process users should read a privacy policy document and consent to it.
-For this purpose you as the Partner Manager should configure the privacy policy document in SCI as follows:
+For this purpose you as the Partner Manager should configure the privacy policy document in IAS as follows:
-   1. Create a privacy policy document and add it to SCI.
+   1. Create a privacy policy document and add it to IAS.
 For more details: https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/e73cf2dc28fa40c09dd4ad294c23ee5f.html
    2. Define the privacy policy for your application.
 For more details: https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/96111183bf734776bfbec21f3d5f5a5a.html